SEIR-11-08/daily-js-code-challenges/README.md

 To provide practice in class, many lessons are followed with post-lesson labs.
 And of course, there's project week, where students often feel they learn the most.

-The daily JS code challenges provide excellent practice in the fundumentals by having you work through small, focused challenges and working on your understanding of functions.
+The daily JS code challenges provide excellent practice in the fundamentals by having you work through small, focused challenges and working on your understanding of functions.

 ## Set Up